Police launch marine counter-terrorism team

 Their sub-machine guns also carry optics and lights to help them take more accurate shots to neutralise the enemies, the police said.

-The extra training for PCGs is a response to terror threats that have risen to “unprecedented levels”, said the police, citing the recent attacks in London and France as examples.
+The extra training for PCG officers is a response to terror threats that have risen to “unprecedented levels”, said the police, citing the recent attacks in London and France as examples.

 In a speech at the event, Minster for Home Affairs K Shanmugam said that fighting terrorism is also a long-term challenge, and efforts to fight it are all the more important today because of the security environment we are in.